Syrris Terms and Conditions

 48. If any distress or execution or other legal process is levied upon any of the Company’s property, goods or assets or if the Company commits any act of bankruptcy or, if, being a limited company, the Company goes into liquidation (other than for purposes of restructuring) or suffers the appointment of a Receiver of its undertaking property or assets or any part thereof, then title to the goods will be transferred to the Customer pro rata to the amount already paid and the Customer may at any time thereafter be entitled to terminate this Contract.

-49. If either party is prevented or hindered from carrying out its obligations under the Contract by circumstances beyond its reasonable control, including strikes and lockouts, then, subject to notice in writing, the performance of such obligations shall be suspended for such time as the circumstances aforesaid last and the party affected shall not be liable for any delay occasioned thereby.
+49. If either party is prevented or hindered from carrying out its obligations under the Contract by circumstances beyond its reasonable control, whether foreseen or unforeseen, including but not limited to acts of God, strikes, labour disturbances, fires, pandemics, or any other cause beyond the reasonable control of the Company then, subject to notice in writing, the performance of such obligations shall be suspended for such time as the circumstances aforesaid last and the party affected shall not be liable for any delay occasioned thereby.
 Provided that if such delay shall extend for an unreasonable time, either party may by giving a further three months’ notice in writing to the other party, terminate the contract and no liability shall by reason of such termination attach to either party save for any outstanding costs incurred by the supplying party incurred up to the point of termination – such costs being minimised wherever possible.

 50. The Company retains for itself all copyright, inventions, patent and other rights in all materials, designs, engineering details and other data pertaining to any of the goods supplied under this contract.